Hawaii’s geography and widespread testing are advantages in the COVID fight

 Even with the travel quarantine in place along with the closures of bars and non-essential businesses and the statewide restrictions on residents’ movements, Katz said Hawaii will inevitably see more cases because the incubation period for COVID-19 is up to 14 days.

 But Hawaii has also been increasingly aggressive about testing people for coronavirus.
-State health officials said Monday they have so far tested more than 8,700 people for the novel coronavirus, which is far more tests per capita than many other states.
+State health officials said Monday they have so far tested 8,936 people for the novel coronavirus, which is far more tests per capita than many other states.

 According to coronavirus testing data maintained by the website Vox, Hawaii ranks sixth in the nation for the number of people per capita who have been tested for the disease.
 That puts Hawaii’s testing effort on par with Massachusetts, which has nearly 5,000 coronavirus cases.

-South Korea’s widely praised testing program has screened about 7% of the population, while Hawaii has tested nearly 4%, according to state Department of Health Director Bruce Anderson.
-He said the state’s approach of testing only people who show symptoms is “more focused and more valuable than simply going out and testing everyone who wants to be tested.”
+The state’s approach of testing only people who show symptoms is “more focused and more valuable than simply going out and testing everyone who wants to be tested,” according to state Department of Health Director Bruce Anderson.

 “We’re actually not far behind (South Korea) in terms of tests per capita,” Anderson told the Senate Special Committee on COVID-19 on Friday.